FIRST ARRIVAL

 Article 73 (paragraphs 5 and 6) of the Aliens Act, states as follows:

-Except for the Statement of student mobility, students also need:
+Besides the Statement of student mobility, students also need:

 NON-EU CITIZENS